klahrich/chiefhustler/content/diary/36-twitter-techcrunch.md

 Yann is basically arguing that consciousness, the way we experience it as human beings, is not a qualitative improvement away from the current neural network architectures.
 Rather, it require a paradigm shift.

-It reminded me of Buffet saying that "You either get value investing instantly, or you never will" - I'm paraphrasing.
+It reminded me of Buffett saying that "You either get value investing instantly, or you never will" - I'm paraphrasing.
 The current neural networks we have will never display consciousness, no matter how big they get, at least according to Yann Lecun.

 ## Moderating Conversations